Medical Student Financing Resources

 Drexel University offers a number of scholarships to medical students and graduate students in the College of Medicine.
 In order to be considered for scholarships and grants, you must submit parental data on the Free Application for Federal Student Aid (FAFSA) and complete the College of Medicine's online application.

-The deadline to apply for these scholarships is April 1 for continuing students and March 31 for incoming students.
+The deadline to apply for these scholarships is April 1 for both incoming and continuing students.

 There are several different loan options you can consider as a medical student:

 Many scholarships and grants are offered by private sources, such as fraternal and religious organizations, labor unions, professional associations, social groups, and ethnic associations.

 Because they are private, and therefore not administered by Drexel, it is up to you to conduct research and apply on your own.
 The best place to start is with any organization with which you or a family member has an affiliation (such as your or your parent's employer, church, or religious organization).